 Lee at the motel, taking out each and every zombie out stealthily.

 If you side with Kenny when Larry threatens to toss out Duck under the suspicion of him being bitten (and he clearly wasn't), Lee will dare Larry to try and toss the poor kid out, but warns him that he'll have to go over Lee's dead body first.
+The sheer amount of anger in his voice whilst standing up to a man twice his size is admirable.

 Near the end of episode 1, just when Lee is on the ground, about to get horribly eaten by the living dead, who else but Kenny comes charging back in and saves him with the fire axe Lee gave him before.
 Needless to say, players were grateful.